UniMath/agda-unimath/src/foundation/commuting-triangles-of-identifications.lagda.md

 ```

 is said to **commute** if there is a higher identification between the `x ＝ z`
-and and the composite identification `x ＝ y ＝ z`.
+and the concatenated identification `x ＝ y ＝ z`.

 ## Definition